ypadron/fend-project-memory-game/README.md

 ## Description

 Complete browser-based card matching game built with Vanilla JS.
-1. Flip over two hidden cards at a time to find the ones that match.
+1. Flip over hidden cards, two at a time, to find the ones that match.
-2. When all pairs are matched, you win.
+2. When all 8 pairs are matched, you win.
 3. Concentrate!
 You're being timed.